Angina refers to classic cardiac pain that is felt when there is a reduction in blood supply to the heart.

 Continued inflammation triggers smooth muscle cell migration.
 This forms a fibrous cap, which together with the fatty streaks, develops into an atheroma.
 At this stage, it causes vessel narrowing and may lead to angina.

 The top of the atheroma forms a hard plaque.
 This may rupture through its endothelial lining exposing a collagen-rich cap.
 Platelets aggregate on this exposed collagen forming a thrombus that may occlude or severely narrow the vessel.
 Alternatively, the thrombus may break loose, embolising to infarct a distant vessel.
-This is the pathological mechanism of a type I myocardial infarction.
+This is the pathological mechanism of type I myocardial infarction.

 Angina is defined by the presence of typical cardiac chest pain.